abikesa/philosophy/friedrich.md

 4. Chromatic
 5. Temperament
 6. Expression
-   - Emotion: From whence cometh these strange dreams
+   - Emotion: From whence cometh these differences?
+Sublimate like Tarantino & Perry and you'll become very rich!
-   - Challenge: Dealing with personality-types
+   - Challenge: Which personality-types would you invite on your odyssey?
    - Skill: Navigating uncharted waters

 # Methods